 The search for employment is an important venture, and we look forward to our partnership as you manage your transition from student to professional.
 The Office of Career Strategy is dedicated to assisting you as you:

-If you are a first year law student, you can learn more about our office, access SCORE (Coming soon for 2Ls and 3Ls!), and the 1L summer job search through the 1L: Introduction to OCS webpage.
+If you are a first year law student, you can learn more about our office, access SCORE, and the 1L summer job search through the 1L: Introduction to OCS webpage.

 If you are a second year student, check out the 2L Job Search Timeline.